marcoahv/fundamentals/docs/4 React/1 React 18.md

 now if you take a look at the browser you can see the output is what we expect it to be

 #### using the reserved children prop

-- sometimes it is also possible that you might not have an idea as to what content is being passed in but we still want the component to render that unknown content
+- Sometimes it is also possible that you might not have an idea as to what content is being passed in but we still want the component to render that unknown content.

-- we can do that by specifying the content between the opening and closing tag of the component and retrieving it using the reserved children property in the props object
+- We can do that by specifying the content between the opening and closing tag of the component and retrieving it using the reserved `children` property in the `props` object

 - `let's understand better with an example`